sudoFerraz/DAOFitnessSelection/README.md

 We retrieve the random number from ChainlinkVRF https://docs.chain.link/docs/chainlink-vrf/, which is then transformed to fit into the subset between 0 and 1.
-Improving the normalization of the random number transformation is a hard problem on-chain, as we can't ensure a normal ditribution when dividing by 10**18 with solidity truncated divisions.
+Improving the normalization of the random number transformation is a hard problem on-chain, as we can't ensure a uniform distribution when dividing by 10**18 with solidity truncated divisions.

 ### Possible applications